 After the Islamic State’s attack on areas where speakers of this language reside, the population migrated to Australia, many of whom live in Brisbane.

-We broadcast by languages:
+We broadcast in these languages: